A Eurostar Italia ETR500 power car

 Fares start at €39.90 in 2nd class or €69.90 in 1st class.
 Fares vary like air fares, so book ahead.

-Tip: To get an all-train journey and avoid journeys with a bus, click Stopover and enter Igel as a via station.
+Tip: To avoid journeys involving a bus, click Stopovers and enter Igel as a stopover, leaving length of stay as 00:00.

 Back to top